janorga/tablefy/README.md

 - Filter Kubernetes pods to show only those in Error or Pending state
 - Filter process list to show only Java processes, Bash shells, or specific users
 - Quickly reduce large datasets to find what you're looking for
+- Combine with auto-expand to inspect detailed fields in filtered results

 ### Automatic Formatting
 - Reads input from stdin